owaits/ScreenMonkey.Help/reference/clipTypes/Text/DateTime.md

-# Date and Time Formatting
+# Text Clip Date and Time Formatting
-A few [text clip objects](TextClipObjects.md) display times and/or dates.
-Screen Monkey gives you complete control of how time and date is formatted and allows you to combine dates and times with static text.
+A few [text clip objects](TextClipObjects.md) display dates and/or times.
+Screen Monkey gives you complete control of how date and time is formatted and allows you to combine dates and times with static text.
 This flexibity requires a little bit of complexity.

-The way Screen Monkey formats dates and time is based on a common set of letter abreviations which are listed below together with examples.
+The way Screen Monkey formats dates and times is based on a common set of letter abreviations which are listed below together with examples.
 Take care to understand how these work and when the special escape character is required.

 ## Regular Date Time Formats
 |Code|Meaning|Example|